 Here, you’re welcome to learn different essential parts of an email message.
 Why is it necessary?
 Though traditional, email is the most popular means of communication to date.

 In 2022, an estimated 333 billion emails were sent and received daily worldwide.
 This figure is expected to rise to 392.5 billion daily emails by 2026.
 Quite a big deal, right?
 Hence, you should suitably organize all parts of email so that they are well-received by the recipient, don’t you think?
-Therefore, you need to follow proper email etiquette, and for that, you must learn the components of an email.
+Therefore, you need to follow proper email etiquette, especially while working on parts of an email template, and for that, you must learn the components of an email.

 In this blog, I will discuss 13 essential parts of an email with examples.
 Give it a thorough read for better ideas on excelling different elements of an email message.